gotica462/Player_Scouting/README2.md

 ### Reasons for Selecting the topic

 Soccer is the most exciting sport in the world, and altough is lived with passion and emotions, we can also use data analytics to make informed decision about players.
-My son plays FIFA constantly in his Playstation, and they have ratings for the player, so I am going to try to translate those statistics into data analysis.
-The dataset is organized in 3 files:
+Nowadays every professional team use data analytics to improve their performance and having more information can only be benficial for us.

 ### Description of the source data
 events.csv contains event data about each game.
 Text commentary was scraped from: bbc.com, espn.com and onefootball.com